Who can forget the line uttered by Julius Caesar, ‘E tu Brutus’?

-If the boss do not stand by you, and the backstabbers succeed, don’t sit back blaming yourself.
+If the boss does not stand by you, and the backstabbers succeed, don’t sit back blaming yourself.

 You know you were right so why bother?
-Start looking for a new job and say good bye cordially with dignity.
-Good things definitely happen to right people, believe that.
+Start looking for a new job and say goodbye cordially with dignity.
+Good things definitely happen to the right people, believe that.

 You will find unethical people in all walks of life and especially at work, backstabbing co-workers are a reality.
 It is of no use, running away because the problem is going to persist.